Matt Upson: Profile

 - Selected by Choice Reviews Online as a Significant University Press Title for Undergraduates, 2015-2016

-- Luetkenhaus, H., Peters, D., & Upson, M. (Chapter Submitted).
+- Luetkenhaus, H., Peters, D., & Upson, M. (2019).
 Campus revolution: Engaging in critical information literacy through the examination of race, gender, and free speech during the 1960s.
-In N. Bartlett, E. Gadelha, & C. Nofziger, Untitled Book on Teaching Undergraduates with Archives.
+In N. Bartlett, E. Gadelha, & C. Nofziger, Teaching Undergraduates with Archives.
 Ann Arbor, MI: Michigan Publishing, University of Michigan Library.

 - Pitts, J., Collins, H., & Upson, M. (2018).
 Determining impact and developing narratives: Tracking national, institutional, and student impact of open online instruction.
 In C. Ippoliti, The savvy librarian’s guide to technology innovation in academic libraries: Moving beyond the wow factor.
 Lanham, MD: Rowman & Littlefield.